mpvginde/pySTEPS-BE/docs/source/cases.rst

 ------------------
 Meteorological/Hydrological conditions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Heavy large scale slow-moving rainfall causing extreme precipitation amounts ('water bomb') over East Belgium (also parts of The Netherlands [Limburg] and Germany [Rheinland-Pfalz, Nordreihn-Westfalen ]).
+Heavy large scale slow-moving rainfall causing extreme precipitation amounts ('water bomb') over East Belgium (also parts of The Netherlands (Limburg) and Germany (Rheinland-Pfalz, Nordreihn-Westfalen)).
 This resulted in floods in Luik, Namen, Henegouwen, Limburg, Waals- and Vlaams-Brabant.
-These floods lead to 240 casulties and caused over 38 billion Euro worth of damage.
+These floods lead to a total of 240 casulties and caused over 38 billion Euro worth of damage.

 .. _case2: